Raising Quail for Commercial or Personal Use

 Note: A commercial quail breeder's license is not required for persons that raise no more than 100 quail per year for their own use.

 A number of people are interested in raising bobwhite quail or other gamebirds for commercial sale or for personal use.
-Raising quail can be a rewarding experience like many other agricultural pursuits, but those planning to raise quail commercially should be aware that a license issued by the Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) is required.
+Raising quail can be a rewarding experience like many other agricultural pursuits, but those planning to raise quail commercially should be aware that a license issued by the Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) is required except when persons raise 100 or fewer quail for their own use (does not include sale to others).
+A link to permit applications is provided below.

 This information is not intended to be a guide to raising quail.
-For more information on techniques for raising quail, contact the Department of Poultry Science at Mississippi State University (662-325-3416).
-The Department of Poultry Science has several resources online that can be accessed from their website, www.poultry.msstate.edu.
-County Extension Service offices (www.msucares.com) may also have information on raising quail.
+For more information on techniques for raising quail, refer to the Department of Poultry Science at Mississippi State University.
+The Department of Poultry Science has Extension resources that can be accessed from their website, www.poultry.msstate.edu/extension.asp.
+County Extension Service offices (www.msucares.com) also may have or can help access information on raising quail.

 Any person, firm, or corporation may raise and/or sell either live or processed pen-raised quail within or without Mississippi provided provisions of the Mississippi Commercial Quail Law are met (Title 49, Chapter 13, Sections 1 through 25 of Mississippi Code of 1972; to review the law in its entirety follow the link from www.sos.state.ms.us/ed_pubs/mscode/ to the Mississippi Code).
 A commercial quail breeder's license issued by the Commission on Wildlife, Fisheries, and Parks (hereafter, Commission) is required of anyone raising quail for sale and more than 100 quail per year for any reason.
 A commercial quail breeder's license is not required for persons that raise no more than 100 quail per year for their own use and consumption.
 Anyone that raises quail for use on their own shooting preserves must purchase a breeder's license in addition to the shooting preserve operating license (see Shooting Preserve License).